-Please see the 'Courses' and 'Events' pages for details of my regular mindfulness drop-in classes and courses, and how to book.
+Please see the 'Courses' and 'Events' pages for details of my current drop-in classes, retreats and courses, and how to book.

 What is mindfulness?